Here Are Plants You Can Grow To Repel Mosquitoes

 3. Bee Balm- Like mint, bee balms have fragrant leaves that are attractive to humans but repel mosquitoes.
 To use as a mosquito repellent, simply crush the leaves to release the oils.

 Bee balms are beautiful additions to your garden.
 They come in pink, red, or light purple.

-Lavender can be used to repel pests like moths, fleas, flies, and of course, mosquitoes.
+4. Lavender-Lavender can be used to repel pests like moths, fleas, flies, and of course, mosquitoes.
 Its scent is very pleasing for humans but not for these insects.
 Lavender thrives in sunny areas.
 Aside from that, lavender has so many health benefits too.
-These include stress removal, improves mood, promotes sleep, soothe stomach bloating, eliminates dandruff, and lowers skin irritation.
+These include stress removal, improves mood, promotes sleep, soothes stomach bloating, eliminates dandruff, and lowers skin irritation.
 In the kitchen, it is used in salad dressings, sauces, beverages, and teas.

 Lavender has essential oils that have powerful effects on the human body.
-People love the scent of lavender but repels plenty of pests.
-Oils extracted from lavender can be used as a mosquito repellent, just simply apply on skin.
+People love the scent of lavender but repel plenty of pests.
+Oils extracted from lavender can be used as a mosquito repellent, just simply apply on the skin.

 Mint can also help repel mosquitoes.
 Mint can be placed in the garden to keep it mosquito-free.
 It also has aromatic oils and can be used in combination with apple cider and vodka to make a mosquito repellent.